@CP07;Hi Guys. i just joined but had my commander, 3.0 limited, for a year now great drive - very thirsty though.

 To get the factory build sheet for your Commander, click on the link below and navigate to "Your Vehicle" click on "Equipment Listing" and then enter your VIN number in the box that says "VIN" and hit "Search".
 The factory build sheet will list all of the factory options & optional preferred equipment packages that your vehicle had installed from the factory when it was built.

-the remapping is probably called something else on your side of the pond -have a look at
+Sounds similar to what we do over here with the Superchips flashpaq programmers, basically reprogramming the ECU with high performance settings.the remapping is probably called something else on your side of the pond -have a look at

 i cant post links so have a look at celtictuning.co.uk